Nexenta Systems

-Nexenta by DDN, Inc., is a subsidiary of DataDirect Networks that markets computer software for data storage and backup, headquartered in San Jose, California.
-Nexenta develops the products NexentaStor, NexentaCloud, NexentaFusion, and NexentaEdge.
+Nexenta by DDN, Inc., is a subsidiary of DataDirect Networks that sells computer data storage and backup software.
+It is headquartered in San Jose, California.
+Nexenta developed NexentaStor, NexentaCloud, NexentaFusion, and NexentaEdge.
 It was founded as Nexenta Systems, Inc., in 2005.

 History

-Origins
+Origins and acquisition

-In 2005, Nexenta was founded by Alex Aizman and Dmitry Yusupov, software developers and former executives at network vendor Silverback (later acquired by Brocade).
+In 2005, Nexenta was founded by Alex Aizman and Dmitry Yusupov, software developers and former executives at computer network vendor Silverback (later acquired by Brocade Communications Systems).
 Aizman and Yusupov previously worked together as the authors of the open source iSCSI initiator software in the Linux kernel.

 The company was created to support the open source Nexenta OS project after Sun Microsystems released the bulk of its Solaris operating system under free software licenses as OpenSolaris.
-Nexenta OS was an operating system that integrated Sun's Solaris kernel and core technologies with applications from the popular Debian and Ubuntu operating systems.
+Nexenta OS was an operating system that integrated Sun's Solaris kernel and core technologies with applications from the Debian and Ubuntu operating systems.

-Nexenta has been acquired by DataDirect Networks, it claims to aim for "a developer of high-performance storage for modern workloads including artificial intelligence and big data", in May 2019.
+Nexenta was acquired by DataDirect Networks in May 2019.

 Data storage

-The company's entry into the data storage included use at Stanford University in 2012 and 2013.

-The field had been dominated by companies such as EMC Corporation, DataDirect Networks and NetApp, who sold hardware storage appliances.
+The company's data storage software was used at Stanford University in 2012 and 2013.
+The field had previously been dominated by companies that sold hardware storage appliances.
 Nexenta intended to compete by creating a storage system that did not require specialized hardware.
-Instead of producing hardware, the company would provide software to run on lower-costing commodity computing hardware, a model later marketed as software defined storage.
+The company instead provides software that run on lower-cost commodity computing hardware, a model later called software-defined storage.

 Partnerships and open source

 Much of Nexenta's business comes from partners that provide hardware and services alongside Nexenta software.
-The company's software is pre-installed on storage systems from vendors including Supermicro, Cisco Systems and Dell.
+The company's software is pre-installed on storage systems from vendors including Supermicro, Cisco, and Dell.

-Nexenta continued to contribute to free and open source software used in its products.
-When Oracle Corporation discontinued OpenSolaris in 2010, the company became a founding member of the illumos open source project that would replace it.
+Nexenta continues to contribute to free and open-source software used in its products.
+When Oracle Corporation discontinued OpenSolaris in 2010, the company became a founding member of the Illumos open source project that replaced it.